 Using the conditional evaluation tool in ArcMap, pixels valued 0 or 1 were reclassified to “1”.
 All other pixels were reclassified to “NoData”.
 This image was saved as a cloudmask.
 The cloud mask was applied to the water-only rescaled bands using the “Extract by Mask” tool in ArcMap.

 Cannizzarro and Carder (2005) report stark differences in chlorophyll estimation between optically shallow and optically deep water.
-They developed a technique that classifies data as optically shallow or optically deep and created two different chlorophyll estimation algorithms based on that.
+They developed a technique that classifies data as optically shallow or optically deep and created two different chlorophyll estimation algorithms.

-For the purpose of this project, it was decided that pixels corresponding to a depth of 2 meters or less would be removed.
+For the purpose of this project, pixels corresponding to a depth of 2 meters or less would be removed.
 This was done for the second data analysis attempted.
 Shallow pixels reflect more light and produced what were believed to be false positives in our final product.
 Thus, a bathymetry mask was produced to remove these pixels.
 The mask was created using the conditional evaluation tool in ArcMap.
 Pixels with a value of -2 or greater were reclassified to “NoData” and all other pixels were reclassified to “1”.
 This image was saved as a bathymetry mask.
 It was applied to the land and cloud removed rescaled bands using the “Extract By Mask” tool in ArcMap.

 Pixels corresponding to high sediment concentrations were removed for the second part of our data analysis.
-Like shallow water, it was suspected that high sediment concentrations were producing false positives when identifying areas of high chlorophyll concentration.
-This is removal is supported by Tebbs et. al. (2013).
+Like shallow water, it was suspected that high sediment concentrations were producing false positives when identifying areas of high chlorophyll concentration (Tebbs et. al. 2013.
 Lacaux et. al. (2007) describes a method for differentiating clear water from murky water, or water filled with sediment.
-This method is an index called the normalized difference turbidity index and is calculated using the following formula: Red -GreenRed+Green=NDTI.
+This was done by calculating an index called the Normalized Difference Turbidity Index (NDTI) using the following formula: Red -GreenRed+Green=NDTI.
 For Landsat 8 OLI, this becomes Band4- Band3Band4 + Band3=NDTI.
-Somvansh et. al. (2011) uses the mean and the standard deviation of the NDTI to classify regions of high sediment:
+Somvansh et. al. (2011) uses the mean and the standard deviation of the NDTI to classify regions of high sediment (Table #).